 Playwright in Residence / Associate Producer

 Dave Deveau is an award-winning writer and performer whose plays and operas have been performed across Canada and in Europe.
-Plays for Zee Zee include: My Funny Valentine, Nelly Boy, Tiny Replicas, Lowest Common Denominator, Dead People’s Things and Elbow Room Cafe: The Musical.
-He has also worked with Green Thumb Theatre, Theatre la Seizieme, Theatre Direct, Tapestry New Opera Works, Buddies in Bad Times, Roseneath Theatre, the PuSh Festival and the Vancouver International Children’s Festival.
+Plays for Zee Zee include: My Funny Valentine, Nelly Boy, Tiny Replicas, Lowest Common Denominator, Dead People’s Things, Elbow Room Cafe: The Musical and Holiday at the Elbow Room Café.
+He has also worked with Green Thumb Theatre, Theatre la Seizieme, Theatre Direct, Tapestry New Opera Works, Buddies in Bad Times, Roseneath Theatre,the PuSh Festival and the Vancouver International Children’s Festival.
 He has won the Sydney Risk Prize, the Gordon Armstrong Playwrights’ Rent Award, and his plays have been nominated for 21 Jessies, 4 Ovation Awards and 4 Dora Mavor Moore Awards.
-He is currently working on new commissions for Zee Zee, Arts Club, Green Thumb, Nashville Children’s Theatre and the Belfry Theatre.
+He is currently working on new commissions for Zee Zee, Arts Club, Green Thumb, Nashville Children’s Theatre and Carousel Theatre for Young People.
 His first collection of plays will be published in the spring through Talonbooks.
 His drag alter-ego Peach Cobblah can be seen hosting politics-forward drag events across the Lower Mainland.
 He is a graduate of York University and UBC’s MFA Playwriting program.